Green Goals are now included in the GreenCrabs newsletter!

 • Learn the Resin Codes for Recycling!

-The resin codes are important because it lets you know if the plastic is recyclable since some plastics are not.
+The resin codes are important because they let you know if the plastic is recyclable since some plastics are not.
 Resin code 7 is not recyclable.

 • Get out there and vote!